programmiersportgruppe/jira-sync/README.md

 ### Formatting Issues

-While json files are very handy to use in code, they are not very readable.
-The `jira-format-issues` command formats json issues to markdown.
+While JSON files are very handy to use in code, they are not very readable.
+The `jira-format-issues` command formats JSON issues to markdown.
 It is invoked as follows:

 ~~~ {.bash}